INMAS-Math/INMAS-Math.github.io/README.md

 This document summarizes the lessons learned during the existence of the INMAS program.

 ## Node Outreach and Selection
-Successfully selecting the participating departments requires a minimum of elements
+Successfully selecting the participating departments requires a minimum of elements:
 1)	Existence of a local champion who will help promote the program internally,
 1)	Geographical considerations allowing for easy and economical transportation of participating students to the hub where the in-person technical training will take place,